rsdoiel/antenna/snapshots.md

 <p>I can't help but wonder if part of the reason for the delay in release of OpenAI's open weights model comes from a desire to be notably better than this truly impressive lineup of Chinese models.</p>
 </blockquote>
 <p>With the release of the gpt-oss models that statement no longer holds true.
 I'm waiting for the dust to settle and the independent benchmarks (that are more credible than my ridiculous pelicans) to roll out, but I think it's likely that OpenAI now offer the best available open weights models.</p>

+<p><strong>Update</strong>: Independent evaluations are beginning to roll in.
+Here's <a href="https://x.com/artificialanlys/status/1952887733803991070">Artificial Analysis</a>:</p>
+<blockquote><p>gpt-oss-120b is the most intelligent American open weights model, comes behind DeepSeek R1 and Qwen3 235B in intelligence but offers efficiency benefits [...]</p>
+<p>While the larger gpt-oss-120b does not come in above DeepSeek R1 0528’s score of 59 or Qwen3 235B 2507s score of 64, it is notable that it is significantly smaller in both total and active parameters than both of those models.</p></blockquote>

         <p>Tags: <a href="https://simonwillison.net/tags/open-source">open-source</a>, <a href="https://simonwillison.net/tags/ai">ai</a>, <a href="https://simonwillison.net/tags/openai">openai</a>, <a href="https://simonwillison.net/tags/generative-ai">generative-ai</a>, <a href="https://simonwillison.net/tags/local-llms">local-llms</a>, <a href="https://simonwillison.net/tags/llms">llms</a>, <a href="https://simonwillison.net/tags/llm">llm</a>, <a href="https://simonwillison.net/tags/llm-tool-use">llm-tool-use</a>, <a href="https://simonwillison.net/tags/cerebras">cerebras</a>, <a href="https://simonwillison.net/tags/ollama">ollama</a>, <a href="https://simonwillison.net/tags/pelican-riding-a-bicycle">pelican-riding-a-bicycle</a>, <a href="https://simonwillison.net/tags/llm-reasoning">llm-reasoning</a>, <a href="https://simonwillison.net/tags/llm-release">llm-release</a>, <a href="https://simonwillison.net/tags/lm-studio">lm-studio</a>, <a href="https://simonwillison.net/tags/space-invaders">space-invaders</a>, <a href="https://simonwillison.net/tags/gpt-oss">gpt-oss</a></p>